shawnrhoads/gu-psyc-347/docs/module-00-04_Getting-Started.md

 # Getting Started

+We will walk through setting up the course software on the first day of class.

 ## Download Anaconda 3
-Anaconda is an open-source distribution of the Python and R programming languages for scientific computing.
+[Anaconda](https://www.anaconda.com/products/individual#Downloads) is an open-source distribution of the Python and R programming languages for scientific computing.
 We will be using it throughout the course.

 ## Clone repository
 In your terminal, use command: `git clone https://github.com/shawnrhoads/gu-psyc-347`